roma-glushko/genart-prompts/objects.md

-- anaxelotol
+- an axelotol
-- anocelot
+- an ocelot
-- anosprey
+- an osprey
 - a petrel
 - a ray
 - a serval
 - a shark
 - a skua
-- anarcade
+- an arcade
 - a arch
-- anarchway
+- an archway
 - a baluster
 - a balustrade
 - a belvedere